perfah/covid-19-in-my-region/README.md

 ## Usage

-To start the webserver simply the following commands in a terminal:
+To start the webserver simply run the following commands in a terminal:

     $ git clone https://github.com/perfah/covid-19-in-my-region
     $ cd covid-19-in-my-region